What You Need to Know About Seasickness or Motion Sickness

 - On a ship: When making your reservations, choose a cabin in the middle of the ship and near the waterline.
 When on board, go up on deck and focus on the horizon.

 - In an airplane: Request a window seat and look out the window.
 A seat over the front edge of the wing is the most preferable spot (the degree of motion is the lowest here).
 Direct the air vent to blow cool air on your face.

 - On a train: Always face forward and sit near a window.

 - In a vehicle: Sit in the front seat; if you are the passenger, look at the scenery in the distance.
 For some people, driving the vehicle (rather than being a passenger) is an instant remedy.

-- Reading: If you are prone to motion sickness, reading in moving vehicles is likely to make it worse.
+- Do not read in a moving vehicle: If you are prone to motion sickness, reading is likely to make it worse.

 - Get plenty of rest: Get a good night's sleep the evening before you travel.
 Being overtired can make you more susceptible to motion sickness.

 - Avoid greasy or acidic foods: Avoid heavy, greasy, and acidic foods in the hours before you travel.
 These types of foods – such as coffee, orange juice/grapefruit juice, bacon, sausage, pancakes – are slow to digest, and in the case of coffee, can speed up dehydration.
 Better choices include breads, cereals, grains, milk, water, apple juice, apples, or bananas.
 Do not skip eating but do not overeat.